-- 26. A year-end balance is the amount by which actual income and expenditure including capital costs varies from the final budget, normally identified at devolved budget holder level.
+- 2.26.
+A year end balance is the amount by which actual income and expenditure including capital costs varies from the final budget, normally identified at devolved budget holder level.
 Arrangements may be necessary for the transfer of resources between accounting years, i.e. a carry forward.
 This may increase or decrease the resources available to budget holders in the following financial year.
-All carry forwards recommended by the PCCCFO and the CFO to the CC will be presented to the PCC for approval at year end for each financial year. - 27.
+All carry forwards are to be approved by the PCC at year end for each financial year - 2.27.
 As part of the monitoring and control process, reporting of potential variations from budget and proposals for reallocation of resources shall be made as early as possible in the financial year.
-All reasonable endeavours shall be taken to provide a service that matches the approved budget. - 28.
+All reasonable endeavours shall be taken to provide a service that matches the approved budget. - 2.28.
 There may be occasions when an overall overspend position occurs, particularly where exceptional events occur so close to the end of the financial year that a balanced outturn position is not possible.
-In this event, the overspend will be funded initially from General Balances but full discussion will take place between the PCC, Chief Constable and their respective officers.
+In this event, the overspend will be funded initially from General Balances.

-- 29. Devolved budget holders who overspend their budget in any financial year may have their devolved budget reduced for the following financial year up to the amount of overspend, subject to the determination of the PCC. - 30.
+2.29.
+Devolved budget holders who overspend their budget in any financial year may have their devolved budget reduced for the following financial year up to the amount of overspend, subject to the determination of the PCC.

+2.30.
 As a default position, any underspends against budgets will be taken to reserves.
 For the Force any exception to this policy must be proposed by the CC in consultation with the CC CFO and determined by the PCC in consultation with the PCC CFO.
 For the PCC any exception to this policy must be proposed by the PCC CFO and determined by the PCC